-The key should be to keep the company vision and customer understanding into consideration while devising the goals.
+The key should be to consider the company vision and customer understanding while devising the goals.

 Write down the strategies you plan to implement to accomplish the set goals.
 The goals can be divided into smaller objectives and highlight the ways to achieve those objectives.